Duccaa/Razni_Sass_projekti/README.md

 # Razni_Sass_projekti
-Responsive web pages design with Sass/SCSS inspired by different web templates
+Responsive web page designs with Sass/SCSS inspired by different web templates

 To use these files you should have installed Sass.